 Located on the left side of the St. Helena Highway across from the Zinfandel Lane, Corison has – due to the momentum in America – never aspired to make much wine from other varietals.
 “When I got out of school over 40 years ago with the intention of making wine, the Napa Valley was one of the only wine regions and certainly the most famous [in America], even then.
 I make Cabernet Sauvignon because I live in the Napa Valley.
-I believe we can make Cabernet as well, or better, than anywhere else on earth”, she proudly claims.
+I believe we can make Cabernet as well, or better, than anywhere else on earth”, she proudly asserts.

 Nevertheless, she also sources some Gewurtztraminer and each tasting at her cellar is kicked off with this fresh and aromatic white wine starter.

-With the horrific wildfires raging across California in the past year, an immense challenge to the local winemaking and viticulture stepped in.
+With the horrific wildfires raging across California over the past years, an immense challenge to the local winemaking and viticulture stepped in.
 Uninvited, yet with the halo of the climate change, the situation sadly confirmed Corison’s words: “Great grapes make great wine.
 Period.
 We have amassed a huge experience making wine in the Napa Valley under all kinds of situations.
 In my experience, it’s paying attention and working with what Mother Nature hands us each year that makes the difference.”
 Although she believes that “technology is the answer to anything” in great winemaking, in managing the fires it might become the saviour.
 Someone has to invent some efficient fire containing system yet!

 987 St. Helena Highway, St. Helena CA 94574